ipo-exe/planslab/README.md

 * `scipy`
 * `imageio`

-there is plenty of information on the web about how to do it for different operating systems, so go check it out.
+There is plenty of information on the web about how to do it for different operating systems, so go check it out.

 ## cloud - google colab
-alternatively you may run it in the cloud using google's `colab` platform so you do not need to worry about any of these libraries.
+Alternatively you may run it in the cloud using google's `colab` platform so you do not need to worry about any of these libraries.
 1) create a google account for you;
 2) create a `colab` blank notebook on https://colab.research.google.com/;
 3) clone this repository;